abinit/abinit_web/docs/planning.md

 Merge ABINITv10.2.2 contributions, to reach frozen ABINITv10.2.3 (f9f3630664), for public release.
 Start ABINITv10.2.4 (ee2e9b6a), for further bug fixes, improvement of documentation, etc.

 [DONE] October 11, 2024:
-ABINITv10.2.1 (0b90756ad), for beta release.
+Merge ABINITv10.2.1 (0b90756ad), for beta release.
 Start ABINITv10.2.2 (commit 5c71e5c45a), for examination of release notes, improvement of documentation, and fixing bugs.

 [DONE] October 10, 2024:
 Start ABINITv10.2.0 (abbc03cd01), to prepare beta release, from v10.1.7.